gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

 releases for backwards compatibility.
 And the "legacy" upgrade is expected to be removed in a later version.

 During the transition period, the client will send both upgrade types in the "Upgrade" headers, with "websocket" as the first choice.
-Upon receiving 101 Switching Protocols, the client will pick the negotiated protocol based on the response headers.
+Upon receiving 101 Switching Protocols, the client will pick the negotiated protocol based on the value of the "Upgrade" header from the response ([RFC spec](https://datatracker.ietf.org/doc/html/rfc2616#section-14.42)).

 On the server side, older servers ignore any upgrade types other than the "legacy" upgrade types.
 Therefore "websocket" sent by newer clients will be skipped and "legacy" upgrades will be negotiated as long as the "legacy" types are also